 The Wythe County Genealogical and Historical Association is a non-profit Regional Research Center for the genealogy and history of Southwest Virginia, with a focus on area families and history.
 We provide a variety of resources for genealogical research, and sponsor an annual Family History Institute conference that brings in speakers and researchers from all over the U.S. We invite you to visit us at 165 South 11th Street in Wytheville, VA.
 Click here for directions and hours and location.
 Wythe County Genealogical and Historical Association is an equal opportunity provider.

-Wythe County was organized by an Act of the Virginia Assembly on December 1, 1789, and was named for George Wythe, a noted lawyer of Eastern Virginia, one of the signers of the Declaration of Independence and the designer of the Virginia Seal.
+Wythe County was organized by an Act of the Virginia Assembly on December 1, 1789.
+Although he never lived here, the county was named for George Wythe, a noted lawyer of Eastern Virginia, one of the signers of the Declaration of Independence and the designer of the Virginia Seal.

 When Wythe County was formed, the area included part of what is now the eastern part of Smyth County, the western part of what is now Pulaski County, all of Grayson and Carroll counties, and most of what is now Bland County.
 By 1861, the county limits had been permanently established.